-This ambition is driven by our core characteristics (Teamwork, Uniqueness, Leadership, Innovation, People; TULIP) and our core values (Inquisitive, Caring, Enterprising; ICE).
-All of which are explained in more detail in our identity document.
+This ambition is driven by our core values (Inquisitive, Caring, Enterprising; ICE).
+Which are explained in more detail on the themepage Strategy.
 The core values are our shared beliefs, and they determine how we conduct ourselves: inquisitive, caring and enterprising.
 They are rooted in our ideals, our history and our view of the world.
 They are the driving force behind what we do.
 This code of conduct therefore describes how we interact with each other on the basis of these core values: what kind of conduct Amsterdam UMC expects from employees and where the boundaries are.
 Of course, this applies not only to our interactions with each other, but also with students, patients and others within Amsterdam UMC.
 All employees, and in particular managers, have a crucial role to play in ensuring that the code is respected.
 They are the representatives of our culture within the organisation and must therefore demonstrate exemplary behaviour.